Kenya

 Kenya is a land of variety.
 The urban centers of Nairobi, Kisumu, and Mombasa contrast well with some of the world’s most magnificent parks, mountain ranges, and ancient cities.

-It is a country where you can see vast wealth and poverty - all in a short time.
-But the challenges in Kenya are significant.
+The challenges in Kenya are significant.
 In 2020, 3.5 million Kenyans were living on less than $1.90 a day.
 Child labor and bribery are major cultural issues.
-Even though there have been major advances in the health sector, there still is a large portion of the population without access to clean water.
+Even though there have been major advances in the health sector, a large portion of the population is still without access to clean water.

 Million people